Hormone replacement therapy: Sexual function

-For prevention, the WHI suggested that HRT may increase risk of dementia if initiated after 65 years of age, but have a neutral outcome or be neuroprotective for those between 50 and 55 years.
-Other studies in perimenopause have shown HRT to be consistently associated with a lower risk of Alzheimer's.
-With Parkinson's the majority of clinical and epidemiological studies show have demonstrated either no association or inconclusive results.
-A Danish study suggested an increased risk of Parkinson's with HRT in cyclical dosing schedules.

-With regards to treatment, randomized trials have shown that HRT improves executive and attention processes outside of the context of dementia in postmenopausal women, both in those that are asymptomatic and those with mild cognitive impairment.
-Estrogen replacement appears to improve motor symptoms and activities of daily living in post menopausal women with Parkinson's, with significant improvement of UPDRS scores.
-Clinical trials have also shown testosterone replacement to be associated with small statistically significant improvements in verbal learning and memory in postmenopausal women.
-DHEA has not been found to improve cognitive performance after menopause.
-Pre-clinical studies indicate that endogenous estrogen and testosterone are neuroprotective and can prevent brain amyloid deposition.

 Muscle and bone

 There is a significant decrease in hip fracture risk during treatment that to a lesser degree persists after HRT is stopped.
 It also helps collagen formation, which in turn improves intervertebral disc and bone strength.

 Hormone replacement therapy in the form of estrogen and androgen can be effective at reversing the effects of aging on muscle.
 Lower testosterone is associated with lower bone density and higher free testosterone is associated with lower hip fracture rates in older women.
 Testosterone therapy, which can be used for decreased sexual function, can also increase bone mineral density and muscle mass.

 Side effects

 Side effects in HRT occur with varying frequency and include: